CodeWithTKoS/anpr-app/README.md

 # anpr-app
-This is the app for automatic number plate recognition of vehicles
+This is the project for automatic number plate recognition of vehicles which serves as the backend from Streamlit.